75th Independence Day 2021: When and Why British first landed on Indian Territory?

 At first, the British enter in Indian sub-continent as traders seeking spices.
 Spices were the primary way of preserving meat in Europe prior to the modern age.
 Then, having more modern and effective weapons, the sub-continent was brought into the Empire at gunpoint.
 As was commonly said: “The sun never sets on the British Empire.”
 It would have been more accurate to say: The British Empire consisted essentially of territories forcefully occupied and governed at gunpoint.

 The British landed on the Indian Subcontinent at the port of Surat on August 24, 1608 AD for the purpose of trade, but after 7 years British got royal order (i.e. Farman) to establish a factory at Surat under the leadership of Sir Thomas Roe (Ambassador of James I).
 Following this, the East India Company also got similar permission from the Vijaynagara Empire to set up their second factory at Massulipatnam.

 Gradually the British eclipsed the other European trading company and over the years they saw a massive expansion of their trading operations in India.
-Numerous trading posts were established along the east and west coasts of India, and considerable English communities developed around the three presidency towns of Calcutta, Bombay, and Madras.
-They majorly traded in Silk, Indigo Dye, Cotton, Tea and Opium.
+Numerous trading posts were established along the east and west coasts of India and considerable English communities developed around the three presidency towns of Calcutta, Bombay, and Madras.
+They majorly traded in Silk, Indigo Dye, Cotton, Tea, and Opium.
 20 years later, the Company spread its presence to the East of India by setting up a factory in Kolkata.

-Finally, the rule of the East India Company was brought to an end in 1858 after the First War Independence in 1857 which is also known as Revolt of 1857.
+Finally, the rule of the East India Company was brought to an end in 1858 after the First War Independence in 1857 which is also known as the Revolt of 1857.
 After the dissolution of the East India Company from India, the British Crown overtook direct control of India to begin what is known as the British Raj.